 How are the dogs trained?

 Service dogs are first picked very carefully based on personality.
 Puppies must show an interest in people as well as a good work ethic.
 They must not be overly protective or have a high prey drive, and demonstrate a keen sense of smell.
-The dogs for this project are selected, trained and certified in close partnership with Paws Fur Thought.
+The dogs for this project are selected, trained and certified.

 Once a dog is selected, they are placed in a loving family environment to begin basic obedience behaviour training.
 They attend classes with their foster families and learn tasks such as "sit," "stay," "leave it," and "wait."
 Then, they gain public access.